temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 :::

 [Frontend Service](/clusters/#frontend-service) logs can show which parts of the Cluster aren't working.

-Verify that the [Frontend Service](/clusters#frontend-service) is connected by opening the Web UI in your browser.
+In order for the error to appear, there has to be a service pod or container up and running.

-Alternatively, OSS users can check that Frontend and other services are running by using `tctl`.
+OSS users can verify that the [Frontend Service](/clusters#frontend-service) is connected and running by using `tctl`.

 ```